 Conviction is a prerequisite to lead.
-As one leader told me, “The weight never goes away.
+My former pastor Dr. Hollie Miller told me, “The weight – the burden of ministry you feel – never goes away.
 And if you wake up one day, and it is not there, you need to be concerned.”
 Who and what has God placed on your mind and heart?
 (Colossians 2:1-6; Romans 9:2, 10:1).
 The burden from God drives the vision from God that can only be accomplished by the power from God.
 A lack of clear vision leads to a lack of consistency.
 Make sure you know God’s mission for your own life and make sure you are on board with yourself.

 - Just because someone is a good leader elsewhere does not necessarily make them a good leader in ministry.

-It happens often: someone is seen as a good business leader, or a leader in the community, and immediately they are given a leadership position in spiritual matters.
-If that person is a devoted follower of God, that can be an excellent appointment.
-But it does not always work when the decision is based upon solely human standards.
+We see it often.
+Someone is seen as a good business leader, or a leader in the community, and immediately they are given a leadership position in spiritual matters.
+If that person is a devoted follower of God, that can be an excellent appointment, but it does not always work when the decision is based upon solely human standards.

 These individuals are trained and talented; no one is arguing that.
 But just because someone is a communicator of facts, campaigns or strategies does not mean they are filled with God’s Spirit.
 In ministry, you can be talent-led or Spirit-led, but not both.

 As a pastor, I have continued this fight for many years (and I assume that I will have to continue fighting until I am done with ministry).
 When people identify “leaders” they most often look to the obvious: their public position.
-I have heard the same old, tired and mistaken line too many times to count, “Well, so-and-so is a doctor/lawyer/business owner/elected official, so I know that he will be a good leader in the ministry.”
+I have heard the same old, tired and mistaken line too many times to count, “Well, so-and-so is a current (or former) doctor/lawyer/business owner/elected official, so I know that he/she will be a good leader in the ministry.”